Rob Refsnyder Player Props: Red Sox vs. Tigers

 - Refsnyder hit .307 with 10 doubles, six home runs and 15 walks.

-- Refsnyder picked up an RBI in 16 games last season out of 57 (28.1%), including multiple RBIs in 5.3% of those games (three times) and three or more RBIs on two occasions..
+- Refsnyder drove in a run in 28.1% of his 57 games last year, with two or more RBIs in 5.3% of those contests (three).
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.